Transfer and transformation hub

 Qualification & professionalization:

-- Development of practice-oriented qualification programs
+- Development of practice-oriented qualification offers

 - Focus on research-based further training for network managers